Professional Indemnity Insurance

-While PI insurance still covers ‘traditional’ professionals, such as accountants, architects, surveyors etc, a new market of professionals now need to consider PI cover.
-Whether a traditional or new professional, you can protect yourself, your business and your reputation by investing in professional indemnity cover.
+The need for professional indemnity (PI) cover has grown over the past several decades.
+This is because, more people enter professional service-based occupations.
+PI insurance (PII) still covers ‘traditional’ professionals.
+For instance, doctors, solicitors, accountants and architects.
+However, a new market of professionals (including anyone providing advice, design, specification etc) now need to consider PI cover.
+Whether a traditional or new professional, you can protect yourself, your business and your reputation by investing in professional indemnity insurance cover.

 - Business Consultants